 The 200R has seven PCI-E slots all with thumbscrews and allows for a GPU of up to 430mm long.
 CPU Coolers up to 160mm in height fit and the side panels can hold up to 8 fan mounts.
 The case comes with 2 x 120mm fans.

 Overall, this is one of the better cases you'll find in the $50 range.
 It's sturdy, makes it easy to install, and has plenty of expansion.
 Find it on rebate for sub $50 pricing.

 In the past, I'd skimp on storage options to get every bit of raw performance I could out of my gaming PC.
 Now, I opt for a good amount of storage as I understand just how important it is.

-I've gone with the Kingston SSD Now V300 series for its reliability, speed, and low price.
-I've purchased several of these over the last year and typically go with this model unless the Samsung EVO series is cheaper.
+I've gone with an NVMe drive in the Samsung 960 here.
+500GB for better speeds and a lower price.
+I've purchased several of these over the last year and typically go with this model unless other options are substantially cheaper.

 For Hard drive, we're going with the Hitachi Deskstar 7200RPM 2TB hard drive.
 It's regularly on sale for around $60 and for $10 more than the popular Caviar Blue 1 TB model from WD, gives you twice as much storage.
 If you store as many videos, shows, photos, and files as I do on your PC, then that extra storage will be something you're glad to have.

 DDR4 Memory Options

 If you're moving from a DDR3 rig, unfortunately, you won't be able to use what you already have.
 Still, you should be able to use what you buy here in your next few upgrades.

 I can't imagine building a PC at this price range and not throwing at least 16GB of memory at it.
 In 2019, good ram isn't nearly as expensive as last year.
 So, I'd recommend you get all that you think you'll need for now.
 16GB is plenty for most.